SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/okta-sso-configuration.md

 ---
-title: 'Okta SSO integration'
+title: 'Okta SSO'
-description: Learn how to configure single sign-on between Okt and Skills Workflow.
+sidebar_label: Okta SSO
 ---

-# Okta SSO integration

-In this article, you'll learn how to integrate with Okta.
+In this article, you'll learn how to integrate with Okta SSO.
 When you integrate Skills Workflow with Okta, you can:

 * Control in Okta who has access to Skills Workflow.
 * Enable your users to be automatically signed-in to Skills Workflow with their Okta accounts.